muellerberndt/sabre/README.md

 --mode <quick/full>
 ```

-MythX integrates various analysis types including static analysis, input fuzzing and symbolic execution.
+MythX integrates various analysis methods including static analysis, input fuzzing and symbolic execution.
 In the backend, each incoming analysis job is distributed to a number of workers that perform various tasks in parallel.
 There are two analysis modes, "quick" and "full", that differ in the amount of resources dedicated to the analysis.

 <p align="lsft">
 	<img src="/static/modes.png" height="250px"/>